viraidip/DIP_meta-study/README.md

     DATAPATH = "/path/to/datasets"
     RESULTSPATH = "/path/to/resultfolder"
    ```
-2. The necesary data is already available in the folder 'data'.
+2. The necesary datasets are already available in the folder 'data'.
 So you can set the DATAPATH to this directory (unless you want to use your own data)
+3. Download and store the fasta files of the strains in a folder called `strain_segment_fastas`.
+Each strain is an independent folder with the segments being individual fasta files.
-3. Install all dependencies.
+4. Install all dependencies.
 This can be done by conda using the following command:
    ```
    conda env create --file=env.yml
    ```